Wilma Mae Barth - NewsBreak

 WVNews

 NUTTER FORT, W.Va.
-(WV News) — Janet Larry Sabatelli, 92, of Pride Avenue, Clarksburg passed away on Sunday, November 6, 2022 at her residence surrounded by her family.
-She was born in Mt.
-Clare on June 9, 1930, a daughter of the late Domenico and Jennie Loria (Larry).

-Margaret Ann Heflin Bailey, former Clarksburg, West Virginia, mayor, passes away at 78

-CLARKSBURG, W.Va.
-(WV News) — Margaret Ann Heflin Bailey, 78, of Morgantown, formerly of Clarksburg, passed away on Tuesday, November 3, 2022, at J.W.
-Ruby Memorial Hospital.
-She was born September 4, 1944, in Clarksburg, West Virginia, to the late William Claire and Ethel B. Coughanor Heflin.
-Margaret was...
+(WV News) — Ervin Rex Carder, 99, of Clarksburg, passed away on Saturday, November 5, 2022 in the Ruby Memorial Hospital.
+He was born in Salem on May 3, 1923 a son of the late Hobert “Doc” and Madge Naoma Shaffer Carder.

 WVNews